solidjs/solid/documentation/rendering.md

 }
 ```

-You can also apply `ref` on a Component:
+You can also apply a callback `ref` on a Component:

 ```jsx
 function App() {